jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

 ### Step 5 - Replicate Estimates

 Recall that this is survey data and not an identically distributed sample of US households.
+This particular survey provides replicate weights as a means for users to estimate standard errors for quantities of interest.
 As such, to estimate standard errors we will use the replicate weights method in which we repeatedly recomptue the estimates from step 4, each time replacing NWEIGHT/`weight` with one of the 96 replicate weights.
 To do this efficiently: